AxeWP/wp-graphql-gravity-forms/README.md

 [_View all Feature Requests_](https://github.com/harness-software/wp-graphql-gravity-forms/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)

-* Add support for missing form fields [Github Issue](https://github.com/harness-software/wp-graphql-gravity-forms/issues/119)
+* Add support for Experimental form fields [Github Issue](https://github.com/harness-software/wp-graphql-gravity-forms/issues/195)
 * Ability to query for lists of draft entries.
 * Ability to get the total count for a list of entries.
 * Ability to create, update, and delete an individual Gravity Form.
-* Create & update integration tests.
-[Github Issue](https://github.com/harness-software/wp-graphql-gravity-forms/issues/116).

 ## Documentation